KarMiles/polish-girl-painting/README.md

 ### Data storage
 - SQLite (https://www.sqlite.org/) - used as a local database.
 - Postgres (https://www.postgresql.org/) - the deployed project on Heroku uses the Postgres database on [ElephantSQL](https://www.elephantsql.com/) cloud service.
-- AWS Amazon (https://aws.amazon.com/) - service added to Heroku deployment for hosting static and dynamic files.
+- AWS Amazon (https://aws.amazon.com/) - service added to deployment for hosting static and dynamic files.

 ### Design stages
 - Lucidchart (www.lucidchart.com/) - used to create flowcharts.
 - Balsamiq Wireframes(https://balsamiq.com/) - used to create wireframes in the UX design stage.
 - SQL DRAW (https://drawsql.app/) – used to create database diagrams.
-- Am I Responsive (https://techsini.com/multi-mockup/) - Mockup Generator was used to create the Mock up image for this README document.
+- Multi Device Website Mockup Generator (https://techsini.com/multi-mockup/) - Mockup Generator was used to create the Mock up image for this README document.
-- [Ignore X-Frame headers](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe) Google Chrome Addon from [chrome web store](https://chrome.google.com/webstore/category/extensions) - to enable 'Am I Responsive' tool deal with X-Frame content security policy preventing the website from loading inside an iframe, embed or object of another website.
+- [Ignore X-Frame headers](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe) Google Chrome Addon from [chrome web store](https://chrome.google.com/webstore/category/extensions) - to enable the Mockup Generator tool deal with X-Frame content security policy preventing the website from loading inside an iframe, embed or object of another website.

 - Google Fonts (https://fonts.google.com/) - for selecting fonts and using them in the project.
 - Font Awesome (https://fontawesome.com/) - all the icons throughout the website are derived from this service.